janverschelde/PHCpack/src/doc/source/welcome.rst

 phcpy: An Application Programming Interface to PHCpack
 ======================================================

-Because code development on PHCpack has taken a very long time, looking at the code may be a bit too overwhelming at first.
+The modernization of PHCpack happened through the development of the Python package ``phcpy``.
-A good starting point could be the Python interface and in particular phcpy, with documentation at
+This package has its own documentation at
 <http://www.math.uic.edu/~jan/phcpy_doc_html/index.html>.

 The main :index:`executable` ``phc`` built by the code in PHCpack